Dilobeia thouarsii

 Dilobeia thouarsii is a species of tree in the family Proteaceae.
 It is endemic to Madagascar.
 The specific epithet honours French botanist Louis-Marie Aubert du Petit-Thouars.
 The leaves are used in traditional Malagasy medicine to treat wounds and bacterial skin infections.

 The tree flowers from October to March, and fruits between March and October.

 Range and habitat

 Dilobeia thouarsii is native to eastern Madagascar, in the provinces of Antananarivo, Antsiranana, Fianarantsoa, Mahajanga, Toamasina and Toliara.

-It inhabits humid and subhumid lowland forests and montane forests from sea level up to 1,600 meters elevation.
+It inhabits humid and subhumid lowland forests and montane forests from sea level up to 1600 m elevation.
 It typically grows on lateritic and white sand soils.